rcardin/ticino-software-craft-2025/deck.md

 ```

 * Using the `def` keyword, we can _defer_ the evaluation of `genRand`
-  * But, do we really need referential transparency? 🤔
+  * But do we need referential transparency? 🤔

 ___